RosettaCommons/documentation/development_documentation/Coding-Conventions.md

 * izstream is where -in:path option is used, so by loading files using izstream, everyone benefits from path control as well.

 ###Commenting Guideline
-The comment blocks at the beginning of Rosetta functions have been  formatted to be compatible with the [http://www.stack.nl/~dimitri/doxygen/ Doxygen] auto-documentation program.
+The comment blocks at the beginning of Rosetta functions have been  formatted to be compatible with the [[http://www.stack.nl/~dimitri/doxygen/Doxygen]] auto-documentation program.

 #### Comment Format
 * All functions should be at least documented with the `@brief` Doxygen command.